team5735/SoftwareTrainingDocs/lessons/002_java_concepts_and_review.md

 Welcome to our second lesson!

-If you've taken APCSA or otherwise know Java, this will be a review- feel free to tune us out until we get to the cooler stuff.
+If you've taken APCSA or otherwise know Java, this will be a review — feel free to tune us out until we get to the cooler stuff.
 If you're otherwise familiar with programming, you should be able to follow as we introduce Java's versions of basic concepts.
 If you don't know any programming, you can still follow if you put in the effort to learn how to think for coding as you go, whether that be by asking other software members or the leadership or the internet.

 And if you'd like to play with some code as you go, you can mess around in the example repository that you cloned last time.
 You can always throw away anything you don't like.